CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 A[Step 1: Extract the hours from the time '23:00', to get '23'] --> B[Step 2: Convert '23' to a number, to get 23]
 B --> C{Step 3\nCheck: Are the hours greater than 12?}
-C -- true --> D[Step 4: subtract 12 from the hours]
+C -- true --> D[Step 4: subtract 12 from the hours, to get 11]
-D --> E[Step 5: add the rest of the time with 'pm']
-E --> F[Step 6: return the new time]
+D --> E[Step 5: add the rest of the time with 'pm', to get '11:00 pm'] E --> F[Step 6: return the new time]
 ```